Grantee Institution: Duke University

 Grant Period: October 1, 2015 – June 30, 2017

 Because of patent expirations and the availability of more convenient but more expensive combination therapies, the choice of HIV treatment often becomes a “shoppable moment” in which patients and physicians make trade-offs between pill burden, food requirements, side effects, long-term toxicities, and out-of-pocket costs with important implications for adherence and treatment efficacy.
-The researchers will use in-depth interviews, focus groups, and a discrete choice experiment with HIV-infected patients to identify and quantify patient tradeoffs for characteristics of ARV, including systematic variation across subgroups.
-They will also develop a tool to help patients and providers make treatment choices.
-The goal of the project is to provide providers and policymakers with information on patient treatment preferences and facilitate greater patient involvement in treatment decision.
+The researchers used in-depth interviews, focus groups, and a discrete choice experiment with HIV-infected patients to identify and quantify patient tradeoffs for characteristics of ARV, including systematic variation across subgroups.
+They also developed a tool to help patients and providers make treatment choices.
+The goal of the project was to provide providers and policymakers with information on patient treatment preferences and facilitate greater patient involvement in treatment decision.